caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

    script/build --clean [ARTIFACT ..]

 Permission errors may occur due to containers creating files and directories on mounted volumes as the root user on the host.
-The scripts will always attempt to fix them incrementally as it runs, but if permission issues are triggered, the :code:`--fix-permissions`, or :code:`-f`, flag will (slowly) repair the entire project and is available on both scripts.
+The scripts fix them incrementally as they run, but if permission issues are triggered due to a unclean exit, the :code:`--fix-permissions`, or :code:`-f`, flag will (slowly) repair the entire project and is available on both scripts.
 If this flag is set, it occurs before any other step.

 ::